docknetwork/api-docs/source/index.html.md

 `GET /anchors/{anchor}`

-Gets a specific anchor by ID
+This is an operation to gets a specific anchor by ID.

 <h3 id="get-anchor-parameters">Parameters</h3>